Creating, Editing and Deleting Annotations

 shift + backspace.

 The Delete All Labels action cannot be undone.
-Please ensure that you wish to irrecoverably delete the current version of all labels before committing to this action.
+Please ensure that you wish to irrecoverably delete the most recent version of all of your labels before using the Delete All Labels action.

 Alternatively, you can use the Delete All action in the Object Labels three-dot menu dropdown.